-- Snow

-- Ice

 - Forest fire (or resulting extreme smoke)

 - Earthquake

 - Extreme fog

 - High winds

 - Flooding

 - Tsunami

-Bus drivers will determine if and when it is necessary to cancel the bus run.
+The General Manager will decide if it is necessary to close campus or delay opening.
+In the absence of a campus closure or delay, bus drivers will determine if and when it is necessary to cancel the bus run.